Requirements & Rules of Amazon Seller Insurance

 Amazon product liability insurance is currently a hot topic.
-If you are selling via Amazon, you need to pay close attention.
+If you are selling on Amazon, you need to pay close attention.
 Especially now, when Amazon is tightening requirements for sellers to have product liability insurance.

 Many sellers are unaware that product liability protection is required by Amazon.
 However, this is clearly stated in their Terms of Service.
 All sellers have to agree to this when they join the platform.
 But, the devil is in the details.
-While having product liability protection was required, Amazon didn’t require sellers to prove that they really have it.
+While having product liability protection was required, Amazon doesn’t require sellers to prove that they really have it.

-It appears that things are bound to change, especially now that Amazon is increasingly being held accountable for faulty products sold on its platform.
+It appears that things are bound to change, especially now that Amazon is increasingly being held accountable for counterfeit products sold on its platform.
 We’ve done the research and here is what Amazon is planning for the future.
 Let’s see the changes you have to make if you are an Amazon seller.